 The Tax Cuts and Jobs Act was passed by Congress and signed by the President on 12/22/17.
 The stated objectives of the legislation are to reduce taxes for individuals and businesses while simplifying the tax code.
 This letter outlines the major changes for individuals beginning in tax year 2018 (or other years where indicated).
 Many of the provisions are scheduled to expire in 2025.
 Details about the expiration dates of each provision are beyond the scope of this letter.
-Lastly, the rules will not be final until the IRS issues final regulations.
+Lastly, the rules will not be final until the IRS interprets the new law.

-Key Changes for Individuals:
+List of Changes for Individuals: